FelixReuthlinger/cllc-itemconfigs/README.md

 ## Changelog

+* 1.2.5
+  * replaced SageRobes with newer SagesVault 1.1.2
+  * updated to DoD 0.4.4
+  * fixed the forgotten consumables of DoD to be added to no loss and stackable groups
 * 1.2.4 -> decreased dod kit's weight, was too much imho; updated dod to version 0.4.2
 * 1.2.3 -> added Hugo's Armory items
 * 1.2.2 -> updated vanilla list to valheim version 0.205.5